-When talking about Islamic finance, it is essentially very similar to environmental, social governance finance.
-We're here to provide level access of information and capital to people that would otherwise be excluded.
-We’ve reached out to farmers, fishermen, and provided financing.
+When talking about Islamic finance, it is essentially very similar to environmental, and social governance finance.
+We’re here to provide level access to information and capital to people that would otherwise be excluded.
+We’ve reached out to farmers, and fishermen, and provided financing.
 We’re always happy to talk to like-minded people, wanting to contribute to what we do and be part of our journey.

 Learn more about ALAMI here.